faressoft/terminalizer/README.md

 If the installation failed, you may need to install the developement tools to build the `C++` addons.

+⚠️ Terminalizer uses some `C++` addons that require building.
+Until we release the first stable version that will include prebuilt binaries for different OSs you may need to install some tools to build for now.
+Try the following, if they don't solve your installation issue, check [https://github.com/nodejs/node-gyp#installation](https://github.com/nodejs/node-gyp#installation).

 For MacOS

 ```bash